-- A student who has completed his major field requirement may take additional hours in his major department for Pass/Fail credit.
+- A student who has completed their major field requirement may take additional hours in their major department for Pass/Fail credit.

 - The student must request Pass/Fail grading during the designated Add/Drop period.
 A student indicating Pass/Fail status may change to a graded basis by requesting this change from the instructor before two-thirds of the course has been completed.
 The final date for these changes shall be set by the Registrar.
-(See Key Dates and Deadlines, a list of important dates published each semester and distributed to both students and faculty.)
+(See Key Dates and Deadlines, a list of important dates published each semester.)

 - The criterion for a "P" will be achievement of the minimum requirements of the course.

 - The "P" or "F" will be entered on the student transcript and hours successfully completed will count as credits for graduation.
 Hours graded "P" or "F" will not be included in the computation of the student's GPA.

 Pass/Fail Grading and General Education